jdersch/PERQemu/PERQemu/Readme.txt

 - PERQLink.
 Unimplemented other than a stub that tells the microcode that there's nothing connected to it.

 - Sound.
-Implemented, but not hooked up to any sort of host output device.
+Yet to be rewritten to work with the new Z80/SIO and hooked up to any sort of host output device.

 - Multibus option and SMD disk/9-track tape support.
 Dream on!